beezwax/WP-Publish-to-Apple-News/readme.txt

 = 2.2.0 =
 * Enhancement: Added support for HLS video (.m3u8) in thumbnails.
 * Enhancement: Added support for custom article metadata.
+* Enhancement: Added a slug component (props to @hughiemolloy for the initial work).

 = 2.1.3 =
 * Enhancement: Added article authors to the `metadata.authors` property so they display in the article listing view on Apple News.